qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

         # Options for specifying what to bring from the payload
         # of the looked up point, True by default
         with_payload=["title", "text"]

         # Options for specifying what to bring from the vector(s)
-        # of the looked up point, False by default
+        # of the looked up point, True by default
-        with_vector=False,
+        with_vectors=False,
     )
 )
 ```